 During normal working hours, all public coast stations capable of DSC operations must monitor the worldwide and regional frequencies appropriate for their location.
 The specific frequencies to be monitored will vary with propagation conditions.

-• MMSI numbers issued by Boat US, the United States Power Squadron, Sea Tow, and Shine Micro are valid only for ship stations that do not have FCC-issued station licenses.
+• MMSI numbers issued by Boat US, the United States Power Squadron, Sea Tow, and Shine Micro are valid only for ship stations that do not have FCC-issued ship station licenses.
 These MMSI numbers are maintained in the U.S. National Database only and are not available internationally.

 • If you are sailing foreign or you decide to license your onboard radio station, you should apply to the FCC for your MMSI, it will then be placed into the International database and the information is then made available to search and rescue organizations worldwide.